 \section{Methods}

-Our methodology involves three main stages, as illustrated in Figure~\ref{fig:analysis_workflow}.
-First, we reconstruct tissue-specific GRNs from CAD-relevant reference datasets using causal inference methods.
+Our methodology involves three main stages, as illustrated in Fig.\ref{fig:analysis_workflow}.
+First, we reconstruct tissue-specific GRNs from reference datasets using causal inference methods.
 Second, we implement a machine learning prediction model to estimate gene expression levels, integrating both cis- and trans-regulatory effects derived from the GRNs.
-Finally, we combine the parameters from the prediction model with GWAS summary statistics to evaluate gene-disease associations.
+Finally, we combine the parameters from the prediction model with GWAS summary statistics to evaluate gene-trait associations.